MyWay+ update

 To catch a bus:

-- locate your bus stop ID or platform or use Journey Planner
+- locate your bus stop ID or platform or use real time journey planner

-- arrive ahead of time – we recommend five minutes before scheduled departure
+- arrive ahead of time – we recommend 5 minutes before scheduled departure

 - as the bus approaches, check the bus number on the destination sign located above the front windscreen – remember this may scroll to other points along the service to help you check it’s the right bus